What Is a QofE (Quality of Earnings) and Why Do I Need It to Sell My Business?

 If you are considering selling your business, a sell-side QofE is a valuable tool to understand your business’ earnings and address any potential issues or unfavorable findings upfront and to help maximize the value of the business.
 To learn more about how our team can help, please contact Raman Sain or Peter Mullin.

 Raman has over 20 years of experience in public accounting, seven of which were with a Big Four firm.
 Raman provides audit services to private companies in all phases of the business cycle.
 Raman is also a member of the firm’s Mergers & Acquisitions practice and provides assurance and transaction advisory services to private equity, strategic buyers, and entrepreneurs.
 Raman’s M&A diligence projects include quality of earnings analysis, working capital analysis, post-closing adjustments, among others.
 His industry experience is diverse and includes technology, healthcare, management services organizations, manufacturing, retail, distribution, and entertainment.

 firstname.lastname@example.org | 818.849.3150

 At HCVT, we have a team of professionals that specialize in M & A transactions, including acquisitions, dispositions, recapitalizations, mergers, reorganizations, formations, and other significant transactions.
 The team works on both buy-side and sell-side transactions.
-We assist clients with quality of earnings analysis, financial due diligence, tax due diligence, and tax structuring.
+We assist clients with the quality of earnings analysis, financial due diligence, tax due diligence, and tax structuring.
 In 2018, the team worked on over 100 transactions with a combined transaction value of over $5 billion.
 We focus on middle-market transactions, and the average deal size was $98 million.
 Our transactions were varied and included: